Donald Trump Repeatedly Claims He Was Named Michigan’s ‘Man Of The Year,’ A Fake Award It Appears He Made Up

-Donald Trump has on a number of occasions claimed that he was named Michigan’s “Man of the Year” — an award that it appears Trump simply invented himself.
+President Donald Trump has on a number of occasions claimed that he was named Michigan’s “Man of the Year” — an award that, as it appears, Trump simply invented himself.

-As Newsweek reported, Trump brought up the fake honor at a rally on Thursday, claiming that he doesn’t understand exactly how he was given the award that doesn’t actually exist and has apparently never existed.
-In a rambling story about how he was speaking up on behalf of the U.S. auto industry years before he decided to run for president, Trump brought up the fake award.
+As Newsweek reported, Trump brought up the fake honor at a rally on Thursday, claiming that he doesn’t understand exactly how he was given an award that doesn’t actually exist and has apparently never existed.
+In a story about how he was speaking up on behalf of the U.S. auto industry years before he decided to run for president, Trump brought up the fake award.

+“I used to complain and you know I just –– I’d go [to Michigan] and I’d say, ‘They’re stealing your car business,'” Trump said.

 The claim attracted some viral interest, with many of Trump’s critics taking to Twitter to mock the president for apparently inventing an award for himself.